SQL Interview Questions

 SELECT * FROM Employees WHERE EmpName like 'A%' ;

-You may refer to this article on WHERE clause for more details on LIKE operator.
+You may refer to this article WHERE clause for more details on the LIKE operator.

-Both of these datatypes are used for characters but varchar2 is used for character strings of variable length whereas char is used for character strings of fixed length.
-For example, if we specify the type as char(5) then we will not be allowed to store string of any other length in this variable but if we specify the type of this variable as varchar2(5) then we will be allowed to store strings of variable length, we can store a string of length 3 or 4 or 2 in this variable.
+Both of these data types are used for characters, but varchar2 is used for character strings of variable length, whereas char is used for character strings of fixed length.
+For example, if we specify the type as char(5) then we will not be allowed to store a string of any other length in this variable, but if we specify the type of this variable as varchar2(5) then we will be allowed to store strings of variable length.
+We can store a string of length 3 or 4 or 2 in this variable.

 There are three types of case manipulation functions available in SQL.
 They are,

-LOWER: The purpose of this function is to return the string in lowercase.
-It takes a string as argument and returns the string by converting it into lower case.
+- LOWER: The purpose of this function is to return the string in lowercase.
+It takes a string as an argument and returns the string by converting it into lower case.

-Data definition language or DDL allows to execute queries like CREATE, DROP and ALTER.
-That is, those queries which define the data.
+Data definition language or DDL allows to execution of queries like CREATE, DROP and ALTER.
+That is those queries that define the data.

 Data manipulation Language or DML is used to access or manipulate data in the database.

-It allows us to perform below listed functions:
+It allows us to perform the below-listed functions:

 - Retrieve or fetch data

-Primary key cannot have NULL value, the unique constraints can have NULL values.
-There is only one primary key in a table, but there can be multiple unique constrains.
-The primary key creates the cluster index automatically but the Unique key does not.
+The primary key cannot have NULL values, the unique constraints can have NULL values.
+There is only one primary key in a table, but there can be multiple unique constraints.
+The primary key creates the clustered index automatically but the unique key does not.

-Views in SQL are kind of virtual tables.
-A view also has rows and columns as they are in a real table in the database.
+Views in SQL are a kind of virtual table.
+A view also has rows and columns as they are on a real table in the database.
 We can create a view by selecting fields from one or more tables present in the database.
-A View can either have all the rows of a table or specific rows based on certain condition.
+A View can either have all the rows of a table or specific rows based on certain conditions.